 Job Posted Date is a required field.
 This is the date when the job is pos

-Positions: This template can handle multiple openings of same title.
-For example, if you have 3 openings for Graphic Designer, you can enter them in one row and enter 3 in Positions field/column.
+Positions: This template can handle multiple openings of the same title.
+For example, if you have 3 openings for Graphic Designer, you can enter them in one row and enter 3 in the Positions field/column.

 Status: When you enter a new job to be filled, enter ‘OPEN’ as Status.
 When all the positions for that job are filled, enter ‘COMPLETED’ as Status.
-If the job is cancelled, enter ‘CANCELLED’.
+If the job is canceled, enter ‘CANCELLED’.

 STEP 3: Enter Applications or Candidates